transformrs/transformrs/README.md

 As pointed out above, it is unlikely that these utilities will run the models locally.
 Instead, it's more likely that they will be built on top of the cloud providers.
 One example of this is [llm](https://github.com/simonw/llm) by Simon Willison.
+Examples I'd like to see are PDF summarizers, PDF to text, and more.

+## Why the name transformrs?

+Essentially AI is about transforming data, so I called this library `transformrs` as "Transformations in Rust".
+It's also a play on the word "transformers" which is an important algorithm in AI.